 The "delta to market-fit" is where marketing needs to explain a clear plan for delivering future growth.
 Product is driving growth and executives who "don't get marketing" will question the value market provides.

-It is during this time that marketing should be researching customer behavior, determining the company's market reality, and deeply understanding how and why prospective customers' buy.
+It is during this time that marketing should research and understand customer behavior, determine the company's market reality, and deeply understand how and why prospective customers' buy.

 Meanwhile, marketing leadership needs to hone their skills negotiating for finite organizational resources, especially with sales to prevent them hiring ahead of pipeline.
-All these things vary from business to business, and I will write about executives who "don't get marketing" in the future.
+All these things vary from business to business.